Funghi sott’olio. So much more than just an Italian version of marinated mushrooms.

 A few pointers to start:

 - Wash your mushrooms and trim any bad spots.
-Be sure the shrooms are not wormy.
+Be sure the mushrooms are not wormy.

 - Use high quality ingredients: Good olive oil, sea salt, quality vinegar, good lemons.
 You can definitely taste the difference.